IDAHO CORONAVIRUS INFORMATION

 COVID-19 in Idaho

 *Data updated at 5:00 p.m.
-MT, 4/02/2020.
+MT, 4/15/2020.
 State-level data will be updated at 5 p.m.
 MT daily, based on surveillance system records provided by the health districts.
-Public health district data will be updated on their agency website at their discretion and may differ from data presented here.
+Public health district data will be updated on their agency website at their discretion and might differ from data presented here.
 Data are preliminary and subject to change.

 Everyone should take precautions to avoid all respiratory diseases, including staying home if you’re sick, avoiding sick people, and covering your coughs and sneezes with the crook of your elbow or a tissue.